Anxiety or Depression

 We have clear processes to support our students, including how we manage the effect of any disruptive behaviour so it does not adversely affect other pupils.
 Our behaviour policy is implemented across the school.

-We currently have the following provision:
+We currently have the following provision available:

 - Mini-mindfulness course.
 Small group 4 sessions